kos-lang/kos/doc/modules.md

 If no arguments are provided, returns an empty string.

-Each argument can be a string, an integer, a float, an array or a buffer.
-Any other argument type triggers an exception.

-A string argument undergoes no conversion (concatenation still applies).
+For multiple arguments, constructs a string which is a concatenation of strings created from each argument.
+The following argument types are
+supported:

+ * integer  - An integer is converted to its string representation.
-An integer or a float argument is converted to a string by creating a string which can be parsed back to that number.
+ * float    - An float is converted to its string representation.

-An array argument must contain numbers, which are unicode code points in the range from 0 to 0x1FFFFF, inclusive.
+ * array    - The array must contain numbers from 0 to 0x1FFFFF, inclusive.
               Float numbers are converted to integers using floor operation.
-Any array elements which are not numbers or exceed the above range trigger an exception.
-The new string created from the array contains characters corresponding to the specified code points and the string length is equal to the length of the array.
+              Any other types of array elements trigger an exception.
+The array's elements are code points from which a new string is created.
+The new string's length is equal to the length of the array.
+ * string   - No conversion is performed.

-A buffer argument is treated as if contains an UTF-8 string and the string is decoded from it.
-Any errors in the UTF-8 sequence trigger an exception.
+ * buffer   - A buffer is treated as an UTF-8 sequence and it is decoded into a string.
+ * function - If the function is an iterator (a primed generator), subsequent elements are obtained from it and added to the string.
+The acceptable types of values returned from the iterator are: number from 0 to 0x1FFFFF inclusive, which is treated as a code point, array of numbers from 0 to 0x1FFFFF, each treated as a code point, buffer treated as a UTF-8 sequence and string.
+All elements returned by the iterator are concatenated in the order they are returned.
+              If the function is not an iterator, an exception is thrown.

 The prototype of `string.prototype` is `object.prototype`.